Kanikacoder13/Summer-Training-2026/Daily-Diary/Day-06.md

 ## Objective

-The objective of today's training was to strengthen Python programming skills by solving practical coding problems based on the concepts learned in previous sessions.
-The session focused on improving logical thinking, function implementation, recursion, data structures, bitwise operations, string processing, and AI & ML-oriented programming exercises.
+Today's session was mainly dedicated to practicing Python programming by solving different coding problems based on the concepts covered in the previous classes.
+The focus was on improving logical thinking, coding skills, and understanding how Python concepts can be applied to solve practical problems.

 ---

 ## Tasks Assigned by the Industry Expert

-The following tasks were assigned during today's training session:
+During today's training session, the following tasks were assigned:

-1. Solve function-based programming problems using Python.
+1. Solve programming problems using Python functions.
 2. Implement recursive solutions for mathematical and logical problems.
-3. Apply Python data structures to solve real-world programming tasks.
+3. Apply Python data structures in different coding exercises.
 4. Perform arithmetic operations using bitwise operators.
 5. Practice string processing and validation techniques.
-6. Solve AI & ML-oriented programming and data preprocessing problems.
+6. Solve programming problems related to data preprocessing.
-7. Improve logical reasoning through hands-on coding exercises.
+7. Improve logical reasoning through hands-on coding practice.

 ---

-## Work Performed
+## Practical Work Completed

-During today's practical session, I completed the following activities:
+During the practical session, I worked on the following activities:

 - Implemented frequency counting using dictionaries.
 - Developed programs to check prime numbers and generate prime numbers within a given range.